risingwavelabs/risingwave-docs-legacy/cloud/project-check-status-and-metrics.md

 ---
-id: cluster-check-status-and-metrics
+id: project-check-status-and-metrics
-title: Check status and metrics of clusters
+title: Check status and metrics of projects
-description: Check and monitor the overall running status and detailed metrics of your clusters.
+description: Check and monitor the overall running status and detailed metrics of your projects.
 slug: /check-status-and-metrics
 ---

 You can check and monitor your clusters' overall running status and detailed metrics.

-## Check all clusters
+## Check all project

-To browse each cluster's configuration and running status in your account, go to [**Clusters**](https://cloud.risingwave.com/clusters/).
+To browse each cluster's configuration and running status in your account, go to [**Project**](https://cloud.risingwave.com/project/home/).

 In **Clusters**, you can see all the clusters in your account and [control their running states](cluster-stop-and-delete-clusters.md).
 You can also check the current plan, RisingWave version, region, and creation time of each cluster here.